isc-projects/bind9/doc/arm/reference.rst

 In the case of a DNSSEC zone where :any:`inline-signing` is disabled, DNSSEC records are also written to the zone's filename.

-   .. note:: The zone file can no longer be manually updated while ``named``
+   .. note:: The zone file can no longer be manually updated while :iscman:`named`
       is running; it is now necessary to perform :option:`rndc freeze`, edit, and then perform :option:`rndc thaw`.
 Comments and formatting in the zone file are lost when dynamic updates occur.